doergestim/satellite-security/Labs/redLabs/TheDenial/TheDenialLab.md

 ![image](/Assets/RLab2/RLab2-8.png)

-- It makes it impossible to decode, and if you don't believe, try it yourself with this script
+It makes it impossible to decode, and if you don't believe, try it yourself with this script:

 ```bash
 nano decodeScript.py
 ```

-- Paste this code in the file and replace `<whole 0/1 string here>` with your encoded **bit stream**
+Paste this code in the file and replace `<whole 0/1 string here>` with your encoded **bit stream**

 >[!IMPORTANT]
->Make sure to replace in code with your bit stream, else it will not work
+>Make sure to replace in code with your bit stream, else it will not work.

 ```
 b = "<whole 0/1 string here>"